 Proactively initiates conversations about a variety of clients in supervision.

 Demonstrates willingness to watch session recordings, including recordings that depict growth areas or difficult sessions.

-- 5. Supervision Structure and Documentation - a.
+5. Supervision Structure and Documentation

+- a.
 All parties involved in supervision must comply with university policies, UCC policies (including the UCC Supervision Agreement of Understanding, and the Health Service Psychology Internship Training Manual), state regulations, and ethical guidelines relevant to counseling practice and supervision. - b.
 The licensed supervisor will review and sign all session notes and other documentation required for the practicum students' therapy provision. - c.
 The licensed supervisor will retain access to video recordings of the practicum student's sessions even when the intern is providing independent face-to-face supervision. - d.
 Supervision sessions provided by the intern should include discussion of case conceptualization, intervention strategies, and ethical considerations. - e.
 All supervision sessions provided by the intern will be video recorded for review by the licensed psychologist supervisor. - f.
-The licensed supervisor will retain access to video recordings of supervision sessions between the practicum student and intern even when the intern is providing independent face-to-face supervision.
+The licensed supervisor will retain access to video recordings of supervision sessions between the practicum student and intern even when the intern is providing independent face-to-face supervision. - g.

-- g.
 The intern will keep a detailed record of all supervision sessions.
 Documentation should include: supervision notes for every supervision session using the UCC's supervision note template, goals for supervision, and any recommendations or action plans. - h.
-The licensed supervisor will periodically review documentation of supervision sessions and provide feedback to the predoctoral intern as needed. - i.
+The licensed supervisor will periodically review documentation of supervision sessions and provide feedback to the predoctoral intern as needed.

+- i.
 The licensed supervisor retains the right to meet with the practicum student at any time they deem it necessary to do additional assessment.
 Any concerns raised will be shared with intern. - j.
 The practicum student can request to meet with licensed supervisor any time.
 Any concerns raised will be shared with intern. - k.
 The licensed supervisor can require extra supervision time (generally 1 hour or less per week) with the intern to discuss the supervision of the practicum student at any time they deem it necessary. - I. The intern must watch 1 video (approximately 10 minutes long) of the practicum students' clinical work per week.
 These videos must represent a variety of clients and in a variety of starting points within the session recording (some from the beginning of a session, some from the middle, some from the end). - m.
-The intern must watch video recordings of two full sessions of the practicum students' clinical work per semester and provide timely feedback to the practicum student. - n.
-Clear communication will be maintained between the licensed supervisor, predoctoral intern, and practicum student to address any concerns or issues that arise during supervision. - Confidentiality of clients and privacy of supervisees must be maintained in all supervision discussions and documentation in a manner consistent with legal and ethical standards. - 6.
-Transition to New Intern Supervisor Mid-Year - a.
+The intern must watch video recordings of two full sessions of the practicum students' clinical work per semester and provide timely feedback to the practicum student. - Clear communication will be maintained between the licensed supervisor, predoctoral intern, and practicum student to address any concerns or issues that arise during supervision. - Confidentiality of clients and privacy of supervisees must be maintained in all supervision discussions and documentation in a manner consistent with legal and ethical standards.

+6. Transition to New Intern Supervisor Mid-Year

+- a.
 Transition to a new licensed psychologist supervisor generally happens for interns as of January 1 each training year. - b.
 When the intern transitions to a new licensed psychologist supervisor, the practicum student remains with the licensed supervisor and is transitioned to a new intern supervisor. - c.
-The new intern supervisor will immediately assume responsibility for two hours of supervision for the practicum student at that time; no co-supervision is required following this transition unless deemed necessary by the licensed supervisor. - 7.
-Evaluation and Feedback
+The licensed supervisor will determine the length of time co-supervision is required following this transition, utilizing a similar process as outlined in the fall semester but the transition may be on a more accelerated timeline at the discretion of the licensed supervisor.

+7. Evaluation and Feedback